swells/js-example-fraud-score/README.md

 Example use of DeployR as a real-time, R analytics scoring engine.

-## Example Quick Start
+## Installation

+There are two ways to install this example:

+1. The prefred way is to use the [DeployR command line interface](#https://github.com/deployr-cli) (CLI) to install.

+2. [Manual installation](#manual-installation) without the DeployR CLI.

+### Manual installation

 By default, the example assumes an instance of the **DeployR server** is running on `localhost`.
-If your instance of DeployR is running at some other IP address then please udpate the `host` location property in the configuration file `config/config.json`.
+If your instance of DeployR is running at some other IP address then please udpate the `endpoint` location property in the configuration file `config/config.json`.